dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 Since every SDT table contains different type of information, they are all different from each other, we can define an RSDT table by the composition of two parts:

-* the first part is the header, common between all the SDTs with the following structure:
+* The first part is the header, common between all the SDTs with the following structure:

 ```c
 struct ACPISDTHeader {